Sexual Misconduct of the Middle Classes: Cast

+Audible Recording

+An audio-only recording of the play was made available on October 9th, 2025 on the audio book platform Audible performed by Hugh Jackman and Ella Beatty.

 Awards

 Sexual Misconduct of the Middle Classes won the Governor General's Award for English-language drama at the 2021 Governor General's Awards.

 Reception

 The play has generally been well received in both Canada and Australia.
 In Toronto, Joe Szekeres, chief critic for the Onstage Blog writes, "Canadian playwright Hannah Moscovitch viscerally overturned the #metoo movement on its head with a sizable goose egg bump at the premiere", and Carly Maga, theatre critic at the Toronto Star calls Moscovitch, "in control of her narrative, which she increasingly makes clear in her characterizations", claiming it to be "a powerful thing to witness."
 In Melbourne, Jane Mulkerrins at The Age adds the play explores "deftly subverting traditional tropes within the age-old story of a student-teacher affair".